dotenvx/dotenvx.github.io/DEVELOPMENT.md

 https://armor.dotenvx.com/public/plans
 ```

 The Jekyll plugin `_plugins/plans.rb` fetches that JSON into `site.data.plans`.
-If the fetch fails (offline, API not deployed yet), it falls back to committed `_data/plans.json`.
+If the fetch fails, or the API payload is missing audit pricing fields, it falls back to committed `_data/plans.json`.

+Plans are priced by **users** and **audit events** (decrypt trail).
+Armored keys are unlimited on every plan.

 Override the URL when needed: